pearl-core/pearl/README.md

 > You can fix this by simply run the function `pearl-source` which reloads
 > the configuration.
 The use of such function is not always required but depends
 > whether the variables/functions involve the current shell where the
-> package install/update occurred (i.e. a new variable defined in `config.sh`
+> package `install`/`update` occurred (i.e. a new variable defined in `config.sh`
 > and the current shell is a bash or zsh).
 Alternatively, user can always
 > create a new shell and the package resources will be available as
 > expected.

+## Error during package install

 > Q: Why Do I get the following error:

     Error on executing 'post_install' hook.
 Rolling back...

 > A: This occurs when the `post_install` hook function fails.
-> Pearl will attempt to roll back a force a removal of the package.
+> Pearl will attempt to roll back and force a removal of the package.
 In this way
 > you can attempt to install the package again once the hook function gets
 > fixed.